-For Driving & Cycling
+1. Hands-Free Siri for Driving & Cycling

 It might seem obvious, but hands-free access to Siri might be most useful in the car or when you’re cycling (assuming you’ve mounted your smartphone on your bike).
 The digital assistant already offers huge benefits for drivers, but having to reach across and hold a button to activate the feature is probably the most distracting part of the process.

 Simplify the process further by using your voice, and only your voice, to use your smartphone without taking your hands off the wheel (or handlebars).
 Some common tasks you might want to perform include making a call, sending a message, creating a reminder, checking your team’s current score, or creating a route to follow while already driving.